Craig-Gerhardstein/web-sprint-challenge-intro-to-react/README.md

 - [ ] Use the following API:
   - [Star Wars API](https://swapi.dev/)
 - [ ] Use the documentation and Google to learn how to fetch characters from your API.
 - [ ] Obtain a list of characters.
-One or several requests might be needed, depending on the API.
+One or several requests might be needed, depending on the API .
 - [ ] Set the list of characters into state.
 - [ ] Render your characters to the screen:
   - Build a React component named 'Character' to render an individual character.